Kuchen

 Kuchen (/de/), the German word for cake, is used in other languages as the name for several different types of savory or sweet desserts, pastries, and gateaux.
-Most Kuchen have eggs, flour and sugar as common ingredients while also, but not always, including some fat.
-(The sugar might possibly be replaced by honey or even, in cakes directed to diabetic people or people on a diet, a sugar substitute.)
-In the Germanosphere it is a common tradition to invite friends over to one's house or to a cafe between noon and evening to drink coffee and eat Kuchen ("Kaffee und Kuchen").
+Most Kuchen have eggs, flour and sugar as common ingredients while also, but not always, including some form of fat, often butter or cream.
+(The sugar may also be replaced by honey or, in cakes directed to diabetic people or people on a diet, a sugar substitute.)

-The term itself may cover as many distinct desserts as its English counterpart "cake".
-However, the word "cake" covers both Kuchen and Torte, sometimes confused with one another, the key difference being that a Torte is a Kuchen that is decorated or layered with cream, frosting, ganache, or fruit based filling after baking.
-A Kuchen is typically less decorative or fancy in nature.
-On the other hand, the word "Kuchen" covers desserts that English would call "pie", such as Apfelkuchen (apple pie).
-Examples of a Torte made from a base Kuchen include the Jewish Palacsinken Torte and Mohn Torte (or Kindli).
+The term "kuchen" itself may cover as many distinct desserts as its English counterpart "cake".
+However, the word "cake" encompasses both Kuchen and Torte, sometimes confusing one with the other.
+The key difference between a Torte and Kuchen is that a torte is decorated or layered with cream, frosting, or ganache, while kuchen is typically less "decorative" or fancy in nature.
+Additionally, the word "Kuchen" encompasses desserts that English speakers may call "pie", such as Apfelkuchen (apple pie).
+Examples of a Torte made from a "base Kuchen" include the Jewish Palacsinken Torte and Mohn Torte (or Kindli).